aspose-pdf/Aspose.PDF-API-References/english/java/com.aspose.pdf/caretsymbol/_index.md

 ```

-A new paragraph symbol (¶) should be associated with the caret.
+A new paragraph symbol (ï¿½) should be associated with the caret.